 Recently, I concluded a website re-launch campaign for publisher, New World Library.
 We had a disappointing linkage campaign, with only three sites out of 20 installing a link to New World Library; a typical campaign would fetch at least five links.
 However, we had a successful blog outreach campaign, with nine bloggers asking to receive the publisher’s catalog and press materials.
 It will take weeks, possibly months, for those results to play out.

-The early signs are good.
+The early signs to get a loan in minutes are good.
 Online sales are up, traffic is up, and the work resulted in lots more visibility and inbound links.
 Google Web Search results for the company’s name in quotation marks, “New World Library,” resulted in 265,000 matches before the campaign, 353,000 three months later.
 Alta Vista showed that inbound links to the site went from 395 to 665.